davidmashburn/SeedWaterSegmenter/README.md

 ## Making a desktop launcher with icon

-While I recommend running SWS from the terminal to see the console logs, you can also create a desktop launcher to make it more convenient to launch.
+While I recommend running SWS from the terminal to see the console logs, you can also create a desktop launcher to make it more convenient to launch if you prefer.

 ### Windows: